SGDInstitute/apollo/content/collections/pages/mblgtacc/covid-19.md

         content:
           -
             type: text
-            text: 'We ask that all attendees maintain appropriate social distancing and wear a mask, unless actively eating or drinking.
+            text: 'We may ask that all attendees maintain appropriate social distancing and wear a mask, unless actively eating or drinking.
 In the event that an attendee chooses to engage in sexual activities during conference weekend, we also recommend checking out the '
           -
             type: text
             marks: